HL7/davinci-ecdx/input/pagecontent/background.md

 ### About the Da Vinci Project

 Da Vinci is a private sector initiative that addresses the needs of the Value-Based Care Community by leveraging the HL7 FHIR platform.
-For more information about the Da Vinci Project, its use cases, members, and updates see the [Da Vinci Overview]
+For more information about the Da Vinci Project, its use cases, members, and updates, see the [Da Vinci Overview]

 ### What Do Payers Do with Clinical Information

 Payers require clinical data from providers who order or provide services.
 They use this data to document prior authorization, process and audit claims, and confirm medical necessity and appropriateness.
 In addition, payers use clinical data to create risk profiles for members for value-based care contracts and population health adjustments.
-Quality reporting requirements and quality care scoring all require clinical data for evaluating clinical performance and outcomes.
-Payers may also collect this clinical information to assist providers with care planning options .
+Quality reporting requirements and quality care scoring require clinical data for evaluating clinical performance and outcomes.
+Payers may also collect this clinical information to assist providers with care planning options.

 #### Example Scenarios

 - Payer requests *attachments* for a claim submission or prior authorization.
   - For example, additional documentation to support medical necessity or a coverage rule.
 - Payer requests additional documentation to support a claims audit.
 - Payer requests patient health record information to support their Risk Adjustment submissions to the Centers for Medicare and Medicaid Services (CMS).
 - Payer requests patient health record information to support a [HEDIS] or CMS Five-Star Quality Measure Rating quality program.